• Skip to primary navigation

 • Wash the green bananas to remove any debris.

-• Cut the tips of each banana and make an incision length ways with a pairing knife.
-Follow the incision around the banana in a circle so that the peel is removed and discard.
+• Cut the tips of each banana and make an incision length ways with a paring knife.
+Hold the green banana in one hand and use your thumbs to push the skin back so it is removed and then discard.

 • Slice the banana into large discs and put in the blender with the water and puree.

-• Once pureed pour the liquidised formula into a large sauce and begin to boil then reduce heat while stirring.
+• Once pureed, pour the liquidised formula into a large sauce and bring to boil then reduce to medium heat while stirring.

 • Stir in the coconut milk with the spices, pink salt and vanilla.

-• Finally pour the desired amount of condensed coconut milk and allow to boil reduce to a simmer and stir to avoid any lumps for a further 5 minutes.
+• Finally pour the desired amount of condensed coconut milk and reduce to a low simmer and stir to avoid any lumps for a further 5 minutes.

 • Serve accordingly.